Service Learning Requirements

-Upon completion of the Mullen Service Project, a form must be completed documenting the hours and accompanied by personal reflections of the experience.
-All forms may be picked up in the Activities Center, from the Service Learning Coordinator or at the front desk of Mullen High School.
+Upon completion of the Mullen Service Project, this form must be completed documenting the hours and accompanied by personal reflections of the experience.
+Forms can also be picked up in the Service Learning Office, located in the Student Life Center.

 Back to the Services Learning page